joellen/testacious/source/_posts/diffusing.md

 Most teams fall somewhere in between.

-They will tolerate a bit of experimentation on the part of testers _(I know -- I started with revolution and now I've talked myself down to 'a bit of experimentation' -- see what I'm talking about!!)_.
+They will tolerate a bit of experimentation on the part of testers.
 Whether baby steps or giant steps, here are some steps towards fluidity:

 1. Find bugs that *matter*.